thor27/printer-auto-detect/README.md

 # printer-auto-detect
-Auto detect USB printers on Linux
+Simples script to Auto detect and install USB printers on Linux